src-d/jgit-spark-connector/_examples/pyspark/pyspark-shell-uast-extraction.md

 In the example code below, you can take a look to how the `extract_uasts()` method works.

-From the `engine` object instantiated in the spark-shell, a bunch of files are retrieving from the `HEAD` references from all the repositories and requesting for them.
-Once we have that files, we can call `extract_uasts()` which send the files to a [bblfsh server](https://github.com/bblfsh/server) to get back the UASTs.
+From the `engine` object instantiated in the spark-shell, a bunch of blobs are retrieving from the `HEAD` references from all the repositories and requesting for them.
+Once we have those blobs, we can call `extract_uasts()` which send the blobs to a [bblfsh server](https://github.com/bblfsh/server) to get back the UASTs.

-Finally, the `file_hash` , `path` and `uast` is showed on the table.
+Finally, the `blob_id` , `path` and `uast` is showed on the table.

 Launch pyspark-shell, replacing `[version]` with the [latest engine version](http://search.maven.org/#search%7Cga%7C1%7Ctech.sourced):
 ```sh